justinnhli/bletchley-docs/users.md

 [justinnhli@bletchley test]$
 ```

 The three commands we used here first took us into the `test` folder (`cd test`), then printed out where we were (`pwd`), and finally listed the (currently empty) `test` folder (`ls`).
-You will notice that the prompt has also changed to show me which folder I am in; I configured my prompt do to this, so don't be worried if yours doesn't.
+You will notice that the prompt has also changed to show me which folder we are in; we configured the prompt do to this, so don't be worried if yours doesn't.

 Finally, we can go back to our home directory using `cd` without any arguments: